AdriBoy21/CalliopeMini_Memory/README.md

 ## Code:
 The code was written in JavaScript with the MakeCode Editor (https://makecode.calliope.cc/).
+You have to import the mini-MemoryGame.hex into the MakeCode Editor, otherwhise you won´t be able to read code.
 For the most time, the Variables have german names.

+## License:
+The project has a MIT License.
+For more information, read LICENSE.
+If you distribute or share the code, please add a License and a Copyright notice.